All Episodes

 jordan holmes

-Also, I've seen, I've watched the Americans.
+Also, I've seen, I've watched The Americans.

 Everybody's secretly a Russian agent.

-You know, we all know so many Russian agents.
+We all know so many Russian agents.

-See, what happened was Russia infiltrated the United States and kicked out all Americans and we're actually all Russians.
+See, what happened was Russia infiltrated the United States and kicked out all Americans, and we're actually all Russians.

 It's like the ADL in the John Birch Society.